 Welcome to the Library!

-We are delighted to welcome the public into our Library building.
-No appointments are required.
+The Harwinton Library is open to residents and non-residents alike.
 Items may be returned inside or through our Book Drop.
 We continue to offer curbside borrowing.

 Computers are available for adults and children.
 The library has headphones and disposable headphone covers you can borrow.
 You are also welcome to bring your own headphones if you need to use computer audio.